theMHD-120/MicroLab-Spring2025/README.md

   - Featured website link (in voice)

 **Tests performed:**
-- Running a web server using the ESP32 board (web server initializations)
+- Running a web server on the ESP32 board (web server initialization)
 - RGB lighting with user-controlled remote control
-  - ESP32 as a web server (in Access Point (AP) and Station modes)
+  - ESP32 as a web server (can be in Access Point (AP) or Station modes)

 <br />